Bonus Material: 25% OFF + FREE 5-day Seedbox Optimization Course

 - Log into your ruTorrent client and click on the “RSS Downloader” icon as shown below.

 - Autodl-irssi allows you to configure tracker RSS feeds and define filters for the content that you wish to download.
-You can also configure it to perform a specific action.
-Such as adding it to a watch folder, in this case, Plex Media content folder.
+You can also configure it to perform a specific action, such as adding it to a watch folder, in this case, Plex Media content folder.

-5. File Syncing with Resilio Sync.
+E. File Syncing with Resilio Sync.

-Resilio, previously known as BTSync, is a peer-to-peer file synchronization solution for Windows, MacOS, Linux, BSD, Android, iOS, Windows Phone, and Amazon Kindle.
+Resilio, previously known as BTSync, is a peer-to-peer file synchronization solution for Windows, macOS, Linux, BSD, Android, iOS, Windows Phone, and Amazon Kindle.
 It will help you keep all your files in your server synchronized with your local machine.
 With a tool such as Resilio, you don’t need to download files from your Seedbox via FTP.